George Hudson: Final years

 Hudson however had many friends in York and the north and the thought of an old man (now aged 65) in poor health in prison offended Victorian sensibilities.
 Hudson was released in October 1865 as the debt (still one of many outstanding at this point) was paid off by a colliery owner called George Elliot.

 Hudson once again moved abroad, but on return to London (in June 1866) he was again arrested and imprisoned for three weeks in Whitecross Street Prison.
 Released to see his lawyer Hudson fled the country and the following month the NER case against Hudson was held with him absent.
 The outcome was that Hudson's debts were reduced to £14,000 plus interest but the NER appealed and it was not until March 1869 that the matter was resolved with the original debt being restored (estimated to be £60,000 by Elliot).

 While initially a blow for Hudson it acted as a turning point in his fortunes as his plight was noted by newspapers in Sunderland, Hull and Whitby.
 Elliot and Hugh Taylor, MP for Tynemouth and North Shields started a subscription fund for Hudson later that year which raised £1,000 in three weeks.
 His friends started a trust for Hudson (which they legally protected against Hudson's creditors such as the NER) to give him a regular income.
 With the passing of the Abolition of Imprisonment for Debt Act on 1 January 1870 Hudson was able to return to London and live with his wife Elizabeth.

 In 1871 the NER finally accepted it was not going to get the monies owed and the remaining debt cases were dropped.
 Hudson was not in good health and was taken ill on 9 December 1871 while visiting York.
 He returned by train to London and died 5 days later, aged 71.
 His body was taken by train from Euston Station to York where the hearse drove through the streets.
 Many turned out to pay last respects and shop owners lowered their window blinds as a mark of respect.
-Hudson was buried at the parish church at Scrayingham on 21 December in accordance with his wishes.
+Hudson was buried at St Peter and St Paul's Church, Scrayingham on 21 December in accordance with his wishes.